Allegheny Mountain Radio: History

 Pocahontas Communications Cooperative Corporation was formed in April 1979 as a non-profit organization to operate the community radio stations for educational and charitable purposes.
 Financial support for AMR comes from individual donations, underwriting from businesses and grants.
+As of 2025, approximately 2/3 of its funding comes from the Corporation for Public Broadcasting.

 Radio transmission operations began in June 1981.
 WVMR 1370 is the only radio station operating within the inner core of the Radio Quiet Zone.
 WVMR is also the only AM station in the Pocahontas Communications Cooperative Corporation network.

 In a span of three years, AMR's other stations went on the air.
 In May 1995, the Monterey, Virginia-based WVLS launched, followed by WCHG from Hot Springs, Virginia in June 1995, and the translator FM station W278AL from Durbin, West Virginia in July 1998.

 During a "filing window" for applications for non-commercial educational FM stations, in 2007 and 2008, the Pocahontas Communications Cooperative Corporation applied for construction permits for stations in Marlinton, Hillsboro, and Franklin, West Virginia.
 WVMR-FM was constructed and began test transmissions on October 6, 2010, with full operation beginning on October 26, 2010.
 WNMP was constructed and began test transmissions on September 27, 2011, with full operation beginning on September 30, 2011.
 Due to a lack of funding, and a lack of interest on the part of public that was to be served, WVPC was not constructed.
 Its construction permit was allowed to expire on December 18, 2010.